idea-fix/max-practicum-test/README.md

 # max-practicum-test

+Task:

 - make package.json file
 - init .gitignore
 - delivery ready page to GHPages from separate git-branch
-- 2 ways how make a builder using Gulp or Grunt
+- Use Grunt, Gulp or Webpack to build assets (do not touch/edit `./src` and `./index.html`)

+The builder must:
-- you have to build JS and CSS assets for webpage
+- compile JS and delivery bundle.js to assets folder,
+- CSS should be compiled using Sass (dart-sass, node-sass or sass) with postcss (autoprefixer and cssnano),
+- Images: should be copied by task-manager to assets folder
+- *(optional) task-manager must optimize images before delivery them to assets folder
+- *(optional) task-manager must convert optimized images to `webp` file format

-here os modules you probably have to include to project
+here is modules you probably have to include to project

 ```json
   "dependencies": {